Why Egil's Saga is not describing Brunanburh

 • Prelude – Egil’s Saga says that the invaders were led by Olaf the Red, King of the Scots, “a Scot on his father’s side, Danish on his mother’s, being descended from Ragnar Hairy-Breeks”.
 The English accounts say that the invaders were led by Olaf Guthfrithson, King of the Hiberno-Norse, who was Norse on his father’s side, being the grandson of Imar, Norse founder of the Hiberno-Norse dynasty.

 • Prelude – Egil’s Saga says that the invaders marched south from Scotland.
-The English accounts say that the Hiberno-Norse arrived at and fled from Brunanburh by ship.
+The English accounts say that the Hiberno-Norse arrived and fled from Brunanburh by ship.

 • Prelude - Egil’s Saga says that Æthelstan was quick to issue a formal challenge to the invaders after they defeated his local Northumbrian militia.
 An English account (William of Malmesbury) says that Æthelstan was slow to respond to the Brunanburh invasion, and only did so when shamed by their ongoing plundering of his realm.